MenaceSan/GrayCore/README.md

 GRAY_DLL = as DLL.
 GRAY_STATICLIB = Static lib (default) else DLL if GRAY_DLL

+No options for:
+consume CRT as a dll only.
+stdcall calling convention only.
+NO_CRT
+MFC

 @todo
 USE_CRT = 0 = minimize use of CRT MSVCRTD . remove or wrap -> sprintf, strtod, rand, malloc ?
 Timeunits : span merge duplicated code.